UKPLab/aacl2022-TexPrax/README.md

     * PTW: https://www.ptw.tu-darmstadt.de/
     * TU Darmstadt: http://www.tu-darmstadt.de/

+> Drop us a line or report an issue if something is broken (and shouldn't be) or if you have any questions.
+>
 > For license information, please see the LICENSE and README files.

-Code for the [TexPrax](https://texprax.de/) project consisting of three components:
+The code for the [TexPrax](https://texprax.de/) project consists of three components:

 * recorder-bot
 * texpraxconnector